Queenstown Police Station: Sergeant McKenzie

-Social media presence
+Media presence

 Queenstown police were the first to use Facebook to identify and apprehend an offender.
 In January 2009 Michael James Ede and another man were charged, after Ede bungled a burglary.
 He removed his balaclava after becoming too hot, while trying to cut into a safe with an angle grinder.
 The video of the burglary was uploaded to Facebook and he was identified soon afterwards.
 The Queenstown Police Facebook fan page reached a peak of around 7,000 fans and was replicated around New Zealand.
 In mid 2016 the site was absorbed into the Southern District police Facebook page.
 Each District now has its own Facebook page, and other pages have been amalgamated into these.

+The crime drama series A Remarkable Place to Die is located here.